-Commonly, 4G-ready UHF amplifiers have a frequency range of 520-694 megahertz for UHF and 174-230 Megahertz for VHF.
+Commonly, a 4G-ready UHF amplifier has a frequency range of 520-694 megahertz for UHF and 174-230 Megahertz for VHF.
 The 4G-ready UHF amplifiers have VHS pass through diplexers and they have a minimum gain of 34dB for the UHF.

 These can be used as a combination of input amplifiers by simply setting its selector switch to position 1.
 Or, used purely as the UHF amplifier having a separate input for passive VHF by setting its selector switch to position 2.